 Have you experienced a big score drop (more than 70 points) on a recent practice test or an official exam?
 If so, I know you’re disappointed, but you’re not alone.
 Lots of people have this happen.
 Your task now is to figure out what went wrong.
 If you do, then you can take steps to get back to the pre-drop level.

-The worst case scenario is that your higher scores were artificially inflated (maybe you regularly skipped the essays and gave yourself half-hour breaks, or you took your tests untimed).
+The worst-case scenario is that your higher scores were artificially inflated (maybe you regularly skipped the essays and gave yourself half-hour breaks, or you took your tests untimed).
 If this is what happened, the bad news is that your score drop probably represents your true scoring level—but at least you do know that now and can take appropriate action.

-Key Takeaways for Studying and Struggling:
+Key Takeaways for Studying and Struggling on the GMAT

 (1) If you have a timing problem, fix it.
 You probably have a timing problem; almost everyone does. 😊 Yours may be more mild or more severe, but figure out what it is and get some help to try to fix it.